AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ## 🔗 2.
 Linked List
 ### Description
-A linked list is a sequential data structure where each element (node) contains a value and a reference (pointer) to the next node in the sequence.
+A `Linked List` is a sequential data structure where each element (node) contains a value and a reference (pointer) to the next node in the sequence.
 Unlike arrays, linked lists do not require contiguous memory allocation.

 ### Use Cases
 - Efficient insertions and deletions in dynamic applications